Joe Cunningham (American politician): 2018

 Cunningham expected to face Republican incumbent Mark Sanford.
 However, Sanford was defeated in the Republican primary by state Representative Katie Arrington.
-Cunningham defeated Arrington with 50.7% of the vote, marking the first time since 1986 that South Carolina Democrats have flipped a U.S. House seat.
+Cunningham defeated Arrington with 50.7% of the vote, marking the first time since 1986 that South Carolina Democrats had flipped a U.S. House seat.
 His victory was widely considered a major upset.

 While Arrington carried four of the district's five counties, Cunningham prevailed by winning Charleston County by almost 17,000 votes–more than four times the overall margin of 4,000 votes.
-Cunningham is the first Democrat to represent the Charleston-based district since 1981.
+Cunningham became the first Democrat to represent the Charleston-based district since 1981.
 He was also the first white Democrat to win a House seat in the Deep South since John Barrow won reelection in 2012.

 2020

 In 2020, Cunningham narrowly lost his seat to Republican state Representative Nancy Mace.
-Once a solidly Republican district, the 1st district has become competitive in recent elections due to the realignment of Charleston's suburban population to the Democratic Party.
+Once a solidly Republican district, the 1st district had become competitive in recent elections due to the realignment of Charleston's suburban population to the Democratic Party.
 However, increased turnout in the heavily conservative Beaufort area undermined this trend, allowing Mace to overcome Cunningham's margin in Charleston County.